jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 The -ing complement clause can only be modified by an adverb and can have auxiliaries like *have* and *be*, and the -ing nominalization can only be modified by an adjective and can't have auxiliaries.
+This is an example of the difference between a complement clause and a genuine NP.

 Complement clauses should be distinguished from [*free relative clauses*](#free-relative-clause), which may also fill argument slots.

+In many languages, complement clauses and content clauses in non-argument positions have exactly the same construction, and therefore it's tempting to analyze them as [the same type of clause](http://itre.cis.upenn.edu/~myl/languagelog/archives/001317.html).

+# References

+Cinque, G. (2005).
+Deriving Greenberg's Universal 20 and its exceptions.
+Linguistic inquiry, 36(3), 315-332.